-V. The Forest has High Demonstration Value
+V. The Forest has Reasonably High Demonstration Value

-Guidance: The Guild has a finite ability to invest in and support Model Forest designations, and we are seeking to maximize that investment by accepting Model Forests that have the highest potential to meet our program goals.
+Reviewer's Guidance: The Guild has a finite ability to invest in and support Model Forest designations, and we are seeking to maximize that investment by accepting Model Forests that have the highest potential to meet our program goals.
 The weight given to various factors in evaluating demonstration value will be unique to the region where the property occurs, and will be influenced by landscape factors, predominant forest practices, and ownership types of the surrounding area.

 As indicated in the Model Forest vision statement, the Model Forest Program provides a model for the places, people, and relationships that foster sustainable forest management.
 Demonstration activities on the property should highlight and celebrate those relationships.

-- The forest and areas under management must be reasonably accessible to groups.
+- ❖ The forest and areas under management must be reasonably accessible to groups.
 Where possible, consideration should be given to affording access to actively managed areas for persons with limited abilities.
-The property layout should allow for provision of facilities for group outdoor events and activities. - Management practices on the property should have significant educational value.
+The property layout should allow for provision of facilities for group outdoor events and activities. - Anagement practices on the property should have significant educational value.
 While management practices that embody Guild principles and that can be adopted by other owners will usually have high demonstration value, not all practices need to be adoptable by all other forest owners.
-Model Forests with non-typical ownership objectives or with unique resources demonstrating unique practices may also have demonstration value in raising awareness of natural resource needs in the region. - ❖ Management practices applied on the property must be sufficiently well executed to be considered by reviewers as at least above the average standard for practice in the area.
-If evidence exists of practices that do not meet these criteria, the Model Forest Manager should be aware of the deficiency(s), and be prepared to explain why they occurred and what steps are being taken to prevent similar outcomes from occurring in the future.
-Creating learning and demonstration opportunities from projects with un-intended outcomes should also be encouraged. - ❖ The Model Forest and its demonstration program should provide the opportunity to showcase the work of all partners involved in forest management including: - Model Forest Owners - o Forest stakeholders (public lands) - o Guild Model Forest Managers - Other resource professionals who contribute to planning or activities on the property - Logging professionals - Forest stewardship workers - Other partners such as land trust staff, active friends, etc.
+Model Forests with non-typical ownership objectives or with unique resources demonstrating unique practices may also have demonstration value in raising awareness of natural resource needs in the region. - Management practices applied on the property must be sufficiently well executed to be considered by the reviewers as successful applications of silviculture, including but not limited to weeding, cleanings, thinning, and the establishment/release of regeneration as prescribed in the management plan. - ❖ Practitioners should be able to demonstrate the ability to adapt their management to unforeseen events.
+Creating learning and demonstration opportunities from unintended outcomes should be encouraged. - The Model Forest and its demonstration program should provide the opportunity to showcase the work of all partners involved in forest management including: Model Forest Owners; Forest stakeholders on public lands; Guild Model Forest Managers; Other resource professionals who contribute to planning or activities; Logging professionals; Forest stewardship workers; Other partners such as land trust staff, active friends, etc.